jfernancordova/laravel-stripe/readme.md

 ## Laravel-Stripe with Social and Email Authentication

-Simple Application to subscribe any user with Stripe and Social Authentication.
+Aplication that allows for users to subscribe with Stripe and Social Authentication.

 ## Documentation
    - [Laravel 5.3](https://laravel.com/docs/5.3)